hallomarta/case-study-architecture/README.md

-# 🚀 Senior Developer Case Study
+# 🚀 Senior Full Stack Engineer Case Study

 ## User Authentication Service

-Welcome to the marta Senior Fullstack Developer technical case study.
+Welcome to the marta Senior Full Stack Engineer technical case study.
 This repository contains a boilerplate microservice architecture that you will use to implement a **User Authentication Service**.

 ---